JeffreyArts/visual-pattern-generator/README.md

 # Visual pattern generator
-A system to generate illustrative vector based images run test/index.js to see an example.
+A system to generate illustrative (vector based) patterns.
+Run test/index.js to see an example.